nngabe/llm2kg/README.md

 -----------------------------

-🔎 Searching Graph for: 'who are some famous economists?'...
+🔎 Searching Graph for: 'who are some famous economists?'

-🤖 AI > Based on the provided graph data, some famous economists include:
+🤖 Chatbot > Based on the provided graph data, some famous economists include:

 1. **John Maynard Keynes**: He is an influential economist known for his ideas on government intervention in the economy.
 His theories form the basis of Keynesian economics, which emphasizes the role of government intervention in managing economic cycles [John Maynard Keynes (Person)].